smdrahi/devops30/README.md

 # devops30
 this is for devops learning
-this repo we r created for practice purpose
+this repo we r created for practice purpose "Modified chnages"